Skip to content ↓

 Safeguarding and Child Protection

 At Great Horwood Church of England School we take the safety of all our pupils seriously.
-If you have any concerns regarding our children please speak to the Designated Safeguarding Leader Mrs Paula Shaw (Headteacher).
-Our Safeguarding Governor is Mrs Danielle Evans and can be contacted via the school office.
-All safeguarding and child protection policies can be found on the school website on the Policies and Procedures page.
+If you have any concerns regarding our children please speak to the designated safeguarding leader Paula Shaw (Headteacher).
+Our safeguarding governor is Danielle Evans and can be contacted via the school office.
+All safeguarding and child protection policies can be found on the school website on the policies and procedures page.

 In the event that another DSL is required Lucy McFarlane, Headteacher at Padbury CE school may be contacted.